oANWCHo/STM32F1_ST7735_MikroElektronika_GLCD_Font_Creator/README.md

 # ST7735 TFT LCD & STM32F1xx Import External Fonts.
-ST3375 w/ stm32f1xx Now can import external font format by MicroElectronica GLCD Fonts Creator.
+ST3375 w/ stm32f1xx Now can import external font format by MikroElektronika GLCD Fonts Creator.
 Base on this project : https://github.com/ScarsFun/STM32F103C8T6_cubeIDE_ST7735_1.8_DMA

 <img src="img/11.jpg" width="40%"/>
 How to make a font?</p>
-1. Download MicroElectronica GLCD Fonts Creator From this link : https://www.mikroe.com/glcd-font-creator</p>
+1. Download MikroElektronika GLCD Fonts Creator From this link : https://www.mikroe.com/glcd-font-creator</p>
 2. Click "File" >> "New Font" >> "Import An Existing System Font"</p>
 <img src="img/1.jpg" width="40%"/>
 And then Config a Font, Font style and Size that you prefer.
 Click "OK" and wait a program to generate a GLCD code.</p>